Dual Diagnosis Treatment

 - Martial Arts: For discipline of mind and body, as well as healthy conflict resolution and release of pent-up emotions

-- Art and Music: The effects of art and sound on the human mind have been well documented and can provide an outlet for emotions for the recovering addict
+- Expressive Therapy: The effects of art and sound on the human mind have been well documented and can provide an outlet for emotions for the recovering addict

 All of the above therapies develop the recovering addict’s abilities to problem-solve as well as their skill at avoiding interior and exterior conflicts in healthy and pragmatic ways.
 Many addicts suffering from dual diagnosis have a problem being alone due to the causes or effects of their underlying psychological condition.
 Some of these alternative therapies will help an individual learn that peaceful, quiet, alone time can be healing and provide solace from a troubled world.